orstewar/ist346-content/labs/G.md

 ### Lab Setup At A Glance

-In this lab we will demostrate how applications are scaled horizontally.
+In this lab we will demonstrate how applications are scaled horizontally.
 Specifically we will run a web application built using the [Flask Web Framework](http://flask.pocoo.org) through a load balancer.
 The Load balancer we will use is called [HAProxy](http://www.haproxy.org/ ).
 It is a very fast, reliable load balancer which comes with a variety of configurable algorithms for balancing load across servers on a network.
 We will spin up multiple instances of the same Flask web application behind the load balancer in so that we can get a clear picture of how traffic is distributed by a load-balancing application like HAProxy.

 ```
           +----LOAD BALANCER--+   +---CLIENT:BROWSER----+   ++++++++++++++